madchap/pres/PITCHME.md

 ![DevOps_SouthPark](assets/devops_southpark_400.png?style=centerimg)
 <!--- ![ITIL is evil](assets/ITILisevil_avg.png?style=centerimg) -->

-- Re-org + new management |
+- Re-org + new management
-- Knock walls down (literally) |
+- Knock walls down (literally)
-- Empower engineering leads |
+- Empower engineering leads
-- Always-on "Designated ops" in "solutions" team |
+- Always-on "Designated ops" in "solutions" team
-- Still in the early days of rolling out DevSecOps |
+- Still in the early days of rolling out DevSecOps

+Note:
+- The re-org is important because it did rid part of a flawed organisation, which could not provide the needed level of performance to achieve our goals.
+- Could get started with the right people, having the right mindset.
+- Faster tech decisions

 ---
-<span style="color:gray">Will your DevOps teams embrace security?</span>
+<span style="color:gray">Polymorphism</span>
 * You've been telling your teams...
   * Build & run!
   * You own it, you're responsible for it!